ERAU-CORALS/Requirements/publish-markdown/SIDD.md

 # General Command Structure {#SIDD-003 }

-The CORALS Software and the Data Acquisition and Remote Telecommand Script (DARTS) will follow a common defined protocol for serial data transmission.
+The testbed software and DARTS will follow a common defined protocol for serial data transmission.

 ## Bluetooth Communication Protocol {#SIDD-008 }

-DARTS and the CORALS Testbed communicate using a Bluetooth Serial connection.
+DARTS and the testbed communicate using a Bluetooth serial connection.
 This means that loss is possible, and data could be corrupted in transmission.
-To detect and prevent this, the CORALS Testbed and HDARS will use a restricted, keyword-based communication protocol to minimize error passthrough.
+To detect and prevent this, the testbed and DARTS will use a restricted, keyword-based communication protocol to minimize error passthrough.

 ### Message Format <small>SIDD-009</small> {#SIDD-009 }

-The Bluetooth Serial Bus shall use the following communication format:
+The Bluetooth serial connection shall use the following communication format:

 ```
 TARGET .
 LEN PACKET_TYPE, KEY VALUE, KEY VALUE ..., KEY VALUE .
 CRC32 0xABCDEF01